 Sen. Rick Scott (R-Fla.) held onto his seat, cruising to victory against Democratic challenger Debbie Mucarsel-Powell.

-Conservative firebrand Sen. Ted Cruz (R-Texas) defeated his seat against challenger Rep. Colin Allred (D-Texas) in one of the nation’s most-watched Senate races.
+Conservative firebrand Sen. Ted Cruz (R-Texas) defended his seat against challenger Rep. Colin Allred (D-Texas) in one of the nation’s most-watched Senate races.

-“Millions of Texans joined together to Keep Texas, Texas,” Cruz wrote on X after securing victory.
+“Millions of Texans joined together to Keep Texas, Texas,” Cruz wrote on social media platform X after securing his victory.
 “I will fight to represent all 30 million Texans in the U.S. Senate and fight for jobs, freedom, and security.”

 The Senate race in Nebraska boosted Republicans even more when Sen. Deb Fischer (R-Neb.) won against independent newcomer Dan Osborn.

-Finally, Trump-backed Tim Sheehy defeated popular three-term Sen. Jon Tester (D-Mont.) in one of the most-watched Senate races in Montana.
-The tight race was called early Wednesday morning, adding to Republican’s newly-won Senate majority.
+Finally, Trump-backed Tim Sheehy defeated popular three-term Sen. Jon Tester (D-Mont.) in Montana in one of the most-watched Senate races.
+The tight race was called early in the morning on Nov.
+6, adding to the Republicans’ newly won Senate majority.

 “I’ve been serving our country since I was 18, because when your country calls, you must answer, and I am incredibly honored by your support and the trust you’ve placed in me to fight for you and serve Montana as your next U.S. Senator,” Sheehy, a former Navy SEAL, wrote in a post on X after winning the election.

-Pending Senate races could expand the GOP majority even more.
+Pending Senate races could expand the GOP majority even further.
 The GOP has a chance at a trifecta, with control of the House of Representatives still up in the air.

 The Associated Press contributed to this report.